 Number of Games: 110

-League roster limits: 28 with no more than 5 import players
+League roster limits: 28, no more than 5 imports

 Play-off system: Twelve teams qualify.
-Six first-half winners and two “best losers” advance to second round.
+Six First round winners and two “best losers” advance to second round.
 All playoff series are best-of-7.
 Second Round winners meet in Division Finals.
-Winners advance to best-of-7 series for Mexican League championship.
+Winners advance to best-of-7 series for Mexican League championship

 Mexican League Teams: